 Legacy’s Patented Attachment System

 Fabric buildings are a popular choice for bulk fertilizer storage.
-The non-corrosive properties of the fabric cladding make them a long-lasting option when storing corrosive material, and the large clear spans of the buildings make them a cost-effective choice.
+The fabric cladding has non-corrosive properties, making them a long-lasting option when storing corrosive material.
+Moreover, the large clear spans of the buildings make them a cost-effective choice.

 Typical Fabric Building Attachment System